stackbit-projects/neat-rabbit-014d0/src/pages/projects.md

         align: left
         image_position: right
         image: images/silicon_brain-fa87a4f9.png
-      - title: Compute in Memory
+      - title: Scalable Systems - Compute in Memory
         content: >-
           A deep net _infers_ a response to a stimulus by multiplying a vector that comprises activations of all units in a layer by a matrix that